mohamedmohamedy/shop-app/README.md

 ## About

-This project is designed that represent an online shop to sell products and the authenticated manager could edit the products, delete them or add new ones. and the customer could enter and choose the products that he wants to buy, send them to his cart and order them. i used Provider to connect between the project parts and RESTFUL api from the Firebase i connected the project with it as a backend, and i used Shared Preferences to save the user signing data in the cashe.
+This project is designed to represent an online shop to sell products the customer could enter and choose the products that he wants to buy, send them to his cart and order them.
+I used Provider to connect between the project parts and RESTFUL API  that I connected the project with it as a backend, and I used Shared Preferences to save the user signing data in the cache.

 ### Design Details
 there's some small design details also present in this app.
 I used some animation and grid view to show the products and the customer can switch easy between the screens.